davideliason/davideliason.github.com/_pages/about.md

 ---

-My name is David Eliason, and I'm a full-stack Javascript web developer.
+My name is David Eliason, and I'm a full-stack web developer.
+I especially exploring the different ways Javascript can also be used with electronics and microcontrollers to build art and other nifty things.

 When not making things, I really like getting outside and backpacking and long-distance bicycle touring.